Winterupdated 1 week ago

 Mount Rainier Area

-• Bruni's Snow Bowl Hut: Similar to Copper Creek Hut, this offers a destination for an overnight stay.
-A January 13th report mentioned using touring skis instead of snowshoes for the hike up, indicating potentially deep snow.
-A January 6th report described the hut as being in excellent shape.
+• Bruni's Snow Bowl Hut: This is a destination for those seeking an overnight experience at a backcountry hut.
+A January 13th report indicated planning to use touring skis instead of snowshoes for the approach, suggesting it can be a more challenging route depending on snow depth.
+A January 6th report described the hut being in excellent shape, a great place to spend the night.

 Planning Tips for Snowshoeing Near Mount Rainier